horizontalsystems/blockchain-crypto-guides/guides/defi/4-lending-protocols.md

 Read: [Aave in Simple Terms](/guides/token_guides/aave.md)

-## Oasis
+## 3. Oasis

 [Oasis](https://oasis.app/) is a DEX developed by MakerDAO which facilitates lending and borrowing of DAI stablecoin.

-Users may borrow DAI from MakerDAO smart contracts which creates new DAI in exchange for a cryptocurrency collateral (i.e. 150% of loan value) from a borrower.
+- Users may borrow DAI from MakerDAO smart contracts which creates new DAI in exchange for a cryptocurrency collateral (i.e. 150% of loan value) from a borrower.

-When DAI tokens are returned, the collateral paid back to the borrower and returned DAI tokens are destroyed by a smart contract.
+- When DAI tokens are returned, the collateral paid back to the borrower and returned DAI tokens are destroyed by a smart contract.

 Read: [MakerDAO in Simple Terms](/guides/token_guides/makerdao.md)

-> As with other DeFi services, there is always a possibility of a hack or exploit which could drain the liquidity pool of the lending service, causing lenders to lose their assets.
+## Risks

->
+As with other DeFi services, there is always a possibility of a hack or exploit which could drain the liquidity pool of the lending service, causing lenders to lose their assets.

-> Therefore, lenders must be sure not to commit more money than they can afford to lose.
+Therefore, lenders must be sure not to commit more money than they can afford to lose.